vickspanda/IntercityExpress/README.md

 _And the creation of database was also performed by three of us individually on our personnel computers and after getting the errors we jot them down and discussed them on another group meet_

-_In our project, we have 12 tables, for them each of us selected four tables to get the sample data prepared for database_
+_In our project, we have 13 tables, for them each of us selected either four or five tables to get the sample data prepared for database_

 _For PART II of the Project, We have distributed the Sets as follows:_
 _Set A: Rugved Ajit Patil (23112026)_